 How Does the SurfingAttack Work?

-MEMS microphones, which are a standard in most voice assistant controlled devices, contain a small, built-in plate called the diaphragm, which when hit with sound or light waves, is translated into an electrical signal that is then decoded into the actual commands.
+MEMS microphones, which are a standard in most voice assistant controlled devices, contain a small, built-in plate called the diaphragm, which when hit with sound or light waves, translates the input into an electrical signal that is then decoded into the actual commands.

 The novel attack exploits the nonlinear nature of MEMS microphone circuits to transmit malicious ultrasonic signals — high-frequency sound waves that are inaudible to the human ear — using a $5 piezoelectric transducer that's attached to a table surface.
 What's more, the attacks can be executed from as far as 30 feet.

 To conceal the attack from the victim, the researchers then issued a guided ultrasonic wave to adjust the volume of the device low enough to make the voice responses unnoticeable, while still be able to record the voice responses from the assistant via a hidden tapping device closer to the victim's device underneath the table.

 Once set up, an interloper can not only activate the voice assistants (e.g., using "OK Google" or "Hey Siri" as wake words), but also generate attack commands (e.g. "read my messages," or "call Sam with speakerphone") using text-to-speech (TTS) systems — all of which are transmitted in the form of ultrasonic guided wave signals that can propagate along the table to control the devices.

 SurfingAttack was tested with a variety of devices that use voice assistants, such as the Google Pixel, Apple iPhone, Samsung Galaxy S9, and Xiaomi Mi 8, and each of them were found to be vulnerable to ultrasonic wave attacks.
 It was also found to work despite using different table surfaces (e.g., metal, glass, wood) and phone configurations.